-The air quality in the buildings will be maintained using each building's current HVAC systems.
-We will be operating the air handlers using a Merv-13 rated air filter as recommended by ASHRAE standards, (The American Society of Heating and Air Conditioning Engineers).
-The buildings systems will be turned on two hours before building occupancy and will remain on for a minimum of three hours after building occupancy to allow for air to circulate.
-All units will be inspected daily to ensure proper operation.
+The air quality in the buildings will be are maintained using each building's current HVAC systems.
+We will be operating operate the air handlers using a Merv-13 rated air filter as recommended by ASHRAE standards, (The American Society of Heating and Air Conditioning Engineers).
+The buildings systems will be are turned on two hours before building occupancy and will remain on for a minimum of three hours after building occupancy to allow for air to circulate.
+All units will be are inspected daily to ensure proper operation.
+Additionally, all classroom spaces are now outfitted with individual air purifiers with HEPA filtration and UVC lights.
 Where appropriate, we will utilize opening windows and fans to increase outside air circulation.